 - Provides you incentive to support the larger organization as a reference and referral source for future practice acquisitions.

 - Gives you the right to sell your TopCo shares to the new investor when the current investor does a “Recap” or sells the business.
-To date, valuations of consolidators have only moved up (so receiving TopCo shares has proven to be a worthwhile investment over the past five years for most sellers).
+Pre-2022, valuations of consolidators have only moved up (so receiving TopCo shares has proven to be a worthwhile investment from 2016 to early 2022 for most sellers.
 Remember, past performance is not always a predictor of future performance!

-The sellers that have taken TopCo equity in 2017 to 2020 have generated strong financial returns, with multiples and valuations for consolidators reaching all-time highs in 2021.
+The sellers that have taken TopCo equity in 2017 to 2020 have generated strong financial returns, with multiples and valuations for consolidators reaching all-time highs in 2021 and early 2022.
 The new risk we’re currently assessing is when practice owners take TopCo equity in a consolidator that recently underwent recapitalization at a high multiple.
 For buyers, a recapitalization event takes place every 3 to 6 years.
 Meaning, if you receive your ownership right after a new investor came in, you could be waiting 3 to 6 years before another opportunity to sell shares.
 Longer duration equals more risk.
-Will the market plateau or decline in 2022 to 2025?
+Will the market plateau or decline in 2024 to 2027?
+How will this impact the value of TopCo equity issued in 2021 and 2022 at peak valuations?

 Earnouts take many forms and contain many nuances that need negotiating.
 When sellers attempt to negotiate earnouts without full knowledge of the market, they often leave a substantial amount of money on the table.
 Having an experienced advisor drive these discussions is critical for maximizing your value.
 Additionally, it’s imperative to monitor the financial performance of your hospital post-closing to ensure you understand the practice’s actual performance relative to the earnout goals.
 At Ackerman Group, we help you negotiate and navigate these opportunities to achieve favorable terms.